 - urge incontinence: not being able to ignore a sudden urge to pass urine

 - Nocturia: waking up more than a couple of times in the night to pass urine

 - functional incontinence: having a condition or disability which stops you being able to remove your clothes quickly or get to the toilet in time

 - bowel incontinence: difficulty controlling bowel movements

-If you’ve been experiencing any of the above speak to your GP or healthcare professionals as soon as possible, or if you prefer you may self-refer direct to the service on 0151 643 5330.
+If you’ve been experiencing any of the above speak to your GP or healthcare professionals as soon as possible.

 Joint home visits are offered with Community Nurses to support housebound patients with symptoms of bladder or bowel and catheter related problems.

 How to access the service